-We signed a definitive agreement to acquire Primedica Corporation for consideration of approximately \$52,000 on February 7, 2001.
-The consideration is comprised of \$26,000 in cash, \$16,500 in restricted stock and \$9,500 in assumed debt.
+On February 27, 2001 we acquired Primedica Corporation for consideration of approximately \$52,000.
+The consideration was comprised of \$26,000 in cash, \$16,500 in restricted stock and \$9,500 in assumed debt.
 This acquisition will be recorded as a purchase business combination.
 In connection with the anticipated Primedica acquisition the Company amended its credit facility to add a \$25,000 term C loan facility and to increase the interest rate on the term A loan facility.